 - ✓ Custom-build troubleshooting (any builder)

 Heads-up: We service Windows gaming PCs only — including pre-builts from iBUYPOWER, CyberPowerPC, NZXT BLD, MSI, Skytech, ABS, HP Omen, Dell Alienware, Lenovo Legion, ASUS ROG, and one-off custom builds.
-We do not repair Apple computers, gaming consoles (PlayStation, Xbox, Nintendo Switch), Steam Deck handhelds, or other non-Windows gaming hardware.
+We do not repair gaming consoles (PlayStation, Xbox, Nintendo Switch), Steam Deck handhelds, or other non-Windows gaming hardware.
 If you’re unsure what you have, call us before driving over and we’ll save you the trip.

-GPU Problems, Thermal Issues, and Water-Cooling Repairs
+GPU Problems, Thermal Issues, and AIO Liquid Cooling

 A huge portion of what walks in the door is GPU-related.
 Modern graphics cards run hot, push a lot of current, and depend heavily on thermal pads, paste quality, and clean fans.
 When something goes wrong, the symptoms vary — black screens during gameplay, colored squares (artifacting), driver crashes, fans that scream at idle, or random reboots when the load spikes.
 We bench-test the card in a controlled rig to isolate whether it’s a thermal problem, a VRAM fault, a power-delivery issue, or a software/driver mismatch.
 A failing card isn’t always a dead card — sometimes a thorough repaste and pad replacement buys you another two years.